 tiny worm, is applied via lawn sprayer, and, within 24 hours, brings

 about a 90% decrease in the number of flea larvae.

 there’s ANTidote, which preys on fire ants as well as fleas!
 (A real

 boon here in Texas.)
 They’re sold through pet stores and garden

-suppliers, like The Natural Gardener.
+The Natural Gardener.

 have no adverse affect on anything but the pest, and they have the side